How to stop being a vegetarian/start eating meat?

 The USDA considers fish, meat, legumes, and beans to be in the same food group.
 The recommended daily amount one should eat from this group depends on age, sex, and level of physical activity; however, typically a serving from the protein group is 3 to 4 ounces.
 As you can see, meat doesn't need to be eaten in huge portions to meet your protein requirements and, you don't need to eat it every day.
 Making the change to an omnivorous diet slowly, with continued use of the vegetarian foods you were accustomed to eating, can help avoid shocking your system with a sudden onslaught of new foods.

+Columbia students who would like more nutrition guidance can make an appointment with a Registered Dietician by calling Medical Services (Morningside campus) or the Student Health Center (CUMC campus).
 Enjoy the vast array of new options you have in meal planning and restaurant choices, and don't forget to eat your vegetables, even in the midst of meat-eating bliss!